smartdevicelink/sdl_evolution/proposals/NNNN-align-VideoStreamingParameter-with-capability.md

 ## Potential downsides

-There should be no downside by aligning bitrate and frame rate with `VideoStreamingCapability`.
+It should NOT be downside by aligning bitrate and frame rate with `VideoStreamingCapability`, but bitrate and frame rate might be changed to lower values dependening on the values of  `VideoStreamingCapability`.

 ## Impact on existing code

-No impact on existing code, as there's no API change.
+As mentioned in the previous section, bitrate and frame rate might be changed to lower values dependending on the values of `VideoStreamingCapability`.

 ## Alternatives considered

 The proposed solution takes care of the cases where specified bitrate and/or frame rate exceeds the capability value.
-Other parameters (e.g. `VideoStreamingFormat`, `Interval`, `DisplayDensity`, etc) are considered, but aligning bitrate and frame rate should suffice for now.
+Other parameters (e.g. `VideoStreamingFormat`, `Interval`, `DisplayDensity`, etc.) are considered, but aligning bitrate and frame rate should suffice for now.